Date of Award:

 The third essay develops a partial equilibrium econometric model to project the impacts of an increase in ethanol production on the Thai agriculture sector over the next ten years.
 The model is applied to three scenarios for analyzing the effect of government ethanol production targets.
 The results from the baseline model and scenario analysis indicate that an expansion in ethanol production will result in a significant increase in cassava production, price, and land use.
 The increase in cassava production will shift land use from maize and sugar cane, thus increasing in price of maize.

 Ubolsook, Aerwadee, "Sustainable Energy Crops: An Analysis of Ethanol Production from Cassava in Thailand" (2010).
 All Graduate Theses and Dissertations.
-Paper 794.
+794.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .